patallen/rmnd.in/README.md

 ## TODO
 Fundamentals
+- [ ] Create and use Reminder Service
 - [ ] Create custom app layout
 - [ ] Server response form validation
 - [ ] Only let users choose a date in the future